Back to Articles

 • You know the King exists.
 You respect the King.
 You may even owe your life to the King.

-• But when your goat is stolen, you go to the village head, not to the palace.
+• But when your goat is stolen, you go to the village head, not directly to the palace.

 • The village head knows your name, knows your family, knows your problem.